TLX542/limbus_auto_play/readme.md

   2. Press Enter to continue
   3. Optionally Alt+Tab away from game (if enabled)
   4. Optionally reset cursor position (if enabled)
-  5. Wait 2 seconds before scanning again
+  5. Wait between scans based on configured interval
 - **To stop**: Press the 'P' key at any time

 ## Configuration